ninyancat13/models/faq.md

 ## Pandas
 ### Why do we use pandas loc when we already have something like df['time']?
-** tl;dr: Always use pandas where you can (it is the better, more robust way of manipulating dataframes)
+** tl;dr: Always use loc where you can (it is the better, more robust way of manipulating dataframes).
+Although having said this, many courses (EdX, Datacamp) will simply use df[['column_1', 'column_2']] for selecting multiple columns).

 - Explicit is better than implicit. df[boolean_mask] selects rows where boolean_mask is True, but there is a corner case when you might not want it to: when df has boolean-valued column labels.
 Thus, df[boolean_mask] does not always behave the same as df.loc[boolean_mask].
 Even though this is arguably an unlikely use case, I would recommend always using df.loc[boolean_mask] instead of df[boolean_mask] because the meaning of df.loc's syntax is explicit.
 With df.loc[indexer] you know automatically that df.loc is selecting rows.
 In contrast, it is not clear if df[indexer] will select rows or columns (or raise ValueError) without knowing details about indexer and df.